 Rest your Eyes

-Too much time spent looking at LCD screens or doing close work places considerable strain on your eyes.
+An easy way to care for your eyes is the rest.
+Too much time spent looking at LCD screens or doing close workplaces considerable strain on your eyes.
 Try and take breaks to give your eyes time to recover.